zigad/Charging-Stations-in-Slovenia/README.md

 ### Configuration

 To make sure this program runs on your computer, make sure you have `currentInfoPerProvider.json` file, and you configure `configuration.properties`.
 You can look at the example file in this repo.
 Otherwise, there should be no problems with running this.
-If you want to generate `.jar` file, use maven command `mvn install`, and you'll have `Charging-Stations-in-Slovenia.jar` file in the target folder
+If you want to generate `.jar` file, use maven command `mvn package`, and you'll have `Charging-Stations-in-Slovenia.jar` file in the target folder

 Disclaimer: _This README was definitely not written with the help of ChatGPT._